-Vertigo is a feeling of spinning or whirling when you are still.
-It is a symptom that can be caused by many different issues.
+Vertigo is a feeling of spinning when a person is standing still.
+It can be caused by many different health problems.

-The inner ear and nerves sense the position of your head and body in space.
-Vertigo is often caused by problems with these nerves and structures.
-It may also be due to problems in the brain but this is rare.
+The inner ear and nerves sense the position of a person's head and body.
+Vertigo can happen when there are problems with these nerves and structures.
+It may also be due to problems in the brain, but this is not as common.